jhucsf/fall2021/index.md

 ## News

+* **Nov 30** — Review materials for Exam 3 are available on the [Resources](resources.html) page.
+  The last class meeting on Monday, Dec 6th will be used as a review session, so please bring questions!
 * **Nov 18** — [Assignment 6](assign/assign06.html) is due Wednesday, Dec 8th by 11pm.
 * **Nov 15** — Exam 3 will take place Thursday, Dec 16th at 9am in **Bloomberg 272**
   (note the location!)